HenryXLo/rpi4_from_scratch/README.md

 Linux related:

-a.) porting a embedded linux to RPi4 - go thru' Linux From Scratch
+a.) porting a embedded linux to RPi4 - mainly refer to http://www.linuxfromscratch.org

 b.) implement a basic character driver on RPi4